zookzook/elixir-mongodb-driver/README.md

 ### GridFS

 The driver supports the GridFS specifications.
 You create a `Mongo.GridFs.Bucket` struct and with this struct you can upload and download files.

-### Example
+For example:

 ```elixir
     bucket = Bucket.new(top)